It’s time for quant versus verbal, one of the most common questions we get. Where should I start?

-Too true, and that goes both ways, there are quantitative problems particularly on the critical reasoning and a lot of times these aren’t: here are some numbers figure it out.
+That goes both ways, there are quantitative problems particularly on the critical reasoning and a lot of times these aren’t: here are some numbers; figure it out.
 Rather, the cost-of-living index is growing more quickly than inflation, more than pensions or something like that.
 Where you have some sort of abstract inequality buried in a property – they require mathematical reasoning.

 Non-Native English Speakers

-You know and this is something else that we feel like a lot of the other the other outfits, the other test prep factories don’t really do enough, they don’t do a good enough job in my opinion.
+This is something else that we feel like a lot of the other test prep factories don’t really do a good enough job in my opinion.
 Emphasizing what many of you may be thinking right now which is verbal help and mathematical help with verbal for non-native English speakers.
-There are plenty of students who come Apex who are actually very good mathematicians as it were and it’s the English that they need a little bit of help with.
+There are plenty of students who come to us who are actually very good mathematicians as it were and it’s the English that they need a little bit of help with.
 Not as it pertains to the verbal section but actually it’s the English on the quant section that’s difficult.